 1. We want to attract the best candidates

-Research gathered by InternMatch shows there are still approximately one million unpaid internships in the U.S. annually.
-In fact, 47.8 percent of the internships taken by the Class of 2013 were unpaid.
+Research shows there are still approximately five hundred thousand to one million unpaid internships in the U.S. annually, and 43 percent of internships are still unpaid.
 But with sites such as Salary.com and Glassdoor, smart intern candidates are discovering their value.
 They know they deserve to be paid, and these sites help them find the companies that do.

 2. We want them to take the internship seriously

-With some 2014 internships paying up to $75,000 a year — well above the U.S. median household income of $53,046 — interns are more motivated to treat a paid opportunity like the real job that it is.
+With some internships paying $4,000-8,000 a month, interns are more motivated to treat a paid opportunity like the real job that it is.
 A paid internship also gives employers more flexibility in assigning projects, and provides interns with ownership over their work and motivation to take risks.

 3. We want them to show up on time

-InternMatch’s research shows that over 60 percent of unpaid interns are forced to work a second job to cover the cost.
-That leads to crazy schedules and little sleep.
-If we’re making our interns responsible for producing quality work and meeting deadlines, than we want their undivided attention.
+Often, unpaid interns are full-time college students who have hours of classes, homework, and a part-time job as well as their internship.
+That’s not a sustainable practice, and it leads to crazy schedules and little sleep.
+If we’re making our interns responsible for producing quality work and meeting deadlines, then we want their undivided attention.